williamslab/ped-sim/README.md

 This uses the [below](#map-file) genetic map, and [human crossover interference parameters](https://www.nature.com/articles/ncomms7260) stored in `interfere/`.
 The `output.seg` file is the primary result of this run and lists the IBD segments the samples share.
-It does not include any input genetic data and so does not produce any output genetic data.
+This example does not include any input genetic data and so does not produce any output genetic data.

 ------------------------------------------------------